top of page

 Mental Health

-Amended: HB603 Public elementary and secondary schools; health instruction, certain topics relating to mental health.
-Requires health instruction provided to elementary and secondary school students to include certain topics relating to mental health that are enumerated in the bill, including (i) general themes of social and emotional learning [Proposed amendment to change that to “life skills”], including self-awareness, self-management, responsible decision making, relationship skills, and social awareness; (ii) signs and symptoms of common mental health challenges; and (iii) mental health wellness and healthy strategies for coping with stress and negative feelings, including conflict resolution skills.
-Proposed amendment: https://lis.virginia.gov/cgi-bin/legp604.exe?241+amd+HB603AG
+Passed: HB603 Public elementary and secondary schools; health instruction, certain topics relating to mental health.
+Requires health instruction provided to elementary and secondary school students to include certain topics relating to mental health that are enumerated in the bill, including (i) general themes of social and life skills, including self-awareness, self-management, responsible decision making, relationship skills, and social awareness; (ii) signs and symptoms of common mental health challenges; and (iii) mental health wellness and healthy strategies for coping with stress and negative feelings, including conflict resolution skills.
+Governor's amendment approved: https://lis.virginia.gov/cgi-bin/legp604.exe?241+amd+HB603AG

 VotingatPollsA-DC-June2022.jpg